EmanoelRdeA/EmanoelRdeA/README.md

 - Solving a wide range of twisty puzzles – including the classic 3x3x3 Rubik’s Cube, as well as more complex ones like the 9x9x9, 11x11x11, Megaminx, and Pyraminx
 - Listening to music

+  ##  How to Reach Me

+  I'm always open to new ideas and collaborations!
+If you’re working on something that resonates with my interests and are looking for a collaborator, feel free to reach out at aragaoemanoel3@gmail.com or connect with me on LinkedIn - https://www.linkedin.com/in/emanoel-aragao/.
+I'd be happy to explore opportunities or just have a chat about tech and coding, bug bounty or hacking.